bennyhartnett/centrus-enrichment-calculator/README.md

    C = c_f \frac{F}{P} + c_s \frac{\text{SWU}}{P}
    $$

 Additional calculators determine output quantities for given feed or SWU capacity and search for the optimum tails assay that minimizes the cost per kilogram using a golden-section search algorithm.

-## Usage
-Open `enrichment-calculator.html` in your browser and fill in the values for the desired calculation.
-Press **Calculate** to see the results.
-Use the Clear button to reset a form if needed.
-No build step or server is required—everything runs entirely in the browser.

-## Live Site
-A live demo is available at [bennyhartnett.com/enrichment-calculator.html](https://bennyhartnett.com/enrichment-calculator.html).

 ## Development
 The algorithms live in [`calculate.js`](calculate.js).
 Input parsing, error handling and history tracking are included.
 Bootstrap and Bootstrap Icons are loaded from public CDNs.
 Feel free to modify the HTML or JavaScript to suit your needs.

 ## License
 No license has been specified.
 This project is provided as-is for educational use.
 No warranty or guarantee of accuracy is expressed or implied.